 - The use or possession of bait, or hunting over bait is strictly prohibited.
 Baiting means the direct or indirect placing, exposing, depositing, or scattering of any salt, grain, powder, liquid, or other feed to attract game.

 - The use or possession of alcoholic beverages is prohibited while on refuge lands and waters.

 - The cutting of holes, lanes, or any other manipulation of the vegetation (e.g. cutting of bushes and trees, mowing, herbicide use, and other actions) or hunting from or adjacent to manipulated areas is strictly prohibited.
 The possession of saws, machetes, axes, or other tools for cutting vegetation is prohibited.

 Other TWRA lands not proclaimed as a WMA or refuge are open with statewide seasons unless otherwise indicated.

 The portion that is south of the railroad track is open to hunting during the statewide seasons.
-Wild hog may be taken during deer season by licensed deer hunters.
+Wild hogs may be taken during deer season by licensed deer hunters.
 Same as statewide.
-Deer seasons follow Unit CWD dates and bag limits, including August G/M/A Hunt.
+Deer seasons follow Unit CWD dates and bag limits, including the August G/M/A Hunt.

 Taking wild hogs incidental to hunting requires a permit from the National Park Service.